telus/tds-community/docs/intro/welcome.md

 Developers must:

-1. Contribute private components to tds-community on GitHub
+1. Contribute beta components to tds-community on GitHub
 2. Start by creating a branch, and [scaffold your component](https://tds.telus.com/contributing/developer-guide.html#write-some-code)
 3. Follow [Conventional commits](https://tds.telus.com/contributing/developer-guide.html#make-a-commit)
 4. If you need to add dependencies or work with the monorepo in any capacity, please note these [helpful lerna commands](https://tds.telus.com/contributing/developer-guide.html#helpful-lerna-commands)